Thread: Walt Bushey?

 Muso Shinden Ryu Iai (what I study) is the sister system to what Bushey studies, thus I am very familiar with the forms and techniques of both Ryu, the first video includes a technique which isn't even contained within MJER curriculum, not to mention that fact that is likely the most ridiculous example of an entirely impractical application of the tsuba (hand guard) I've ever seen (in over 20 years of training), if people want to know I'll happily explain however, anyone with a degree of common sense should be able to grasp the nonsense.

-I'd be interested to learn if Mr. Bushey has any actual military operational/combat service.
+I'd be interested to learn if Mr. Bushey has any actual military operational/combat service."To sin by silence when one should protest makes cowards out of men".

 I have been in e-mail contact with Mr. Bushey; he is aware of this thread and has read it.
 Mr. Bushey believes that I have been jumping to erroneous conclusions and have some sort of ulterior motive for starting this thread.